Muni Figueres (Co-Chair)

 Alexander Watson (Co-Chair)

 Ambassador Watson is a career foreign service officer and has served as Assistant Secretary of State for Western Hemisphere Affairs, as well as U.S. Deputy Permanent Representative to the United Nations with the rank of ambassador and Ambassador to Peru.
 Later, he served as Vice President and Executive Director for International Conservation at the Nature Conservancy.
-He is currently Managing Director of Hills & Company, an international consulting firm.
+He is former Managing Director of Hills & Company, an international consulting firm.

 Carolina Barco Isakson

-Peter was appointed Chief Operating Officer of the Isabella Steward Gardner Museum in 2006 after having served as Chief Financial Officer since 2000.
+Peter was appointed Chief Operating Officer of the Isabella Stewart Gardner Museum in 2006 after having served as Chief Financial Officer since 2000.
 He brings over 25 years of nonprofit leadership and his expertise includes financial and operations management and institutional planning and implementation.
-His previously held leadership positions at Boston Health Care for the Homeless, Outward Bound and the Laspau Board of Trustees as Treasurer and member of the Executive Committee.
+He previously held leadership positions at Boston Health Care for the Homeless, Outward Bound and the Laspau Board of Trustees as Treasurer and member of the Executive Committee.

 Jeffrey Davidow was a career Foreign Service officer who served as Ambassador to Zambia, Venezuela, and Mexico as well as Assistant Secretary of State for the Western Hemisphere.
 He is currently a Senior Counselor of the Cohen Group.